open5gs/open5gs/docs/_docs/troubleshoot/02-now-in-github-issues.md

 }
 ```

 If you see below, you are using the old format DB schema.
-Therefore, MME sends Attach Reject [EMM_CAUSE:15] with Diameter Error [Result-Code: 3002] and it does not work properly.

 ```
 $ mongo